 Alvin Hansen introduced the notion of “secular stagnation” in the 1930s.
 Hansen’s hypothesis has been brought back to life by Larry Summers in his November 2013 secular stagnation speech.
 The speech generated a huge amount of discussion, and for good reason.
 Summers’ provocative hypothesis is that the Great Recession was symptomatic of a longer-term problem: persistently inadequate demand that is evidenced by low real interest rates.

 The basic idea and implications have been fleshed out by many: here is some backround reading by Ryan Avent, John Cassidy, Gavyn Davies, and Paul Krugman.
-A brief summary of the hypothesis goes something like this: A normally functioning economy would lower interest rates in the face of low current demand for goods and services in order to induce households and businesses to borrow and spend.
+A brief summary of the hypothesis goes something like this: A normally functioning economy would lower interest rates in the face of low current demand for goods and services in order to induce households and businesses to get loans and spend.
 When interest rates fall in a normally functioning economy, households borrow to buy cars or re-do their kitchens, and businesses find it profitable to invest.
 A lower interest rate helps boost demand.